preetipisal770/https-github.com-preetipisal770-Age-Gender_Detection/README.md

 # https-github.com-preetipisal770-Age-Gender_Detection
-Simply age and gender detector using Machine learning To simply run this model:
+Simply age and gender detector using Machine learning..!!
+To simply run this model:
 1.Clone this respository
 2.Run the gui.py file